 Supplying dimethyl esters for over 20 years.

-J R Hess Co. offers Dibasic Esters in standard and customized ratios for customers in a wide range of industries.
+J R Hess Co. offer DMEs in standard and customized ratios for customers in wide range of industries.

 Solvent users are usually concerned about flammability based on one or more of the following recognized definitions of flammable liquids: